Factsheet: Bagasse

 What is bagasse?

-In comparison to the many years it takes trees to grow, sugarcane can be grown in six months meaning it’s relatively easy to renew.
+Compared to the many years it takes trees to grow, sugarcane can be grown in six months, meaning it’s relatively renewable.

 What is the difference between paper and bagasse?

-Mostly it’s just the plant the material comes from.
+Mostly, it’s just the plant from which the material is extracted.

-When processed into a paper-like material, bagasse looks, feels and acts pretty similar to paper.
-The main difference is actually that instead of pulping wood from trees, it’s formed out of a waste product from sugar production.
+Once processed, bagasse looks, feels and acts similar to paper.
+The main difference is that instead of pulping wood from trees, it’s sourced and formed from a waste product of sugar production.

-This difference is important when thinking about how sustainable bagasse versus paper is, as bagasse comes from a resource that renews reasonably quickly.
-It can take just six months for sugarcane to be grown ready to harvest, whereas trees and forests take a significantly longer time–on the scale of many years–to grow back.
+This difference is significant when considering how sustainable bagasse versus paper is, as bagasse comes from a resource that renews reasonably quickly.
+It can take just six months for sugar cane to be grown to harvest, whereas trees and forests take considerably longer (between 7-10 years) and comes with issues associated with deforestation.

 Why does bagasse make good food packaging and tableware material?

-Bagasse is suitable for both hot and cold products, meaning it’s very useful for food packaging and tableware.
-Additionally it can be put in the freezer as well as the microwave.
-It’s water resistant, suitable for greasy foods and suitable for hot applications (up to 120℃).
+Bagasse is suitable for both hot and cold products, making it very useful for food packaging and tableware.
+Additionally, it can be put in the freezer and the microwave.
+It’s water-resistant and suitable for greasy foods and hot applications (up to 120℃).

 What is the best end-of-life for bagasse?